cloudera/CML_llm-hol/README.md

 - What is ML Runtime?
 - What is the latest CML release?

 Also, note the parameters towards the bottom that you can configure to change the way your application responds.
-You can choose to use Pinecone or not (i.e. no RAG), regulate length of response, and adjust the _Temperature_ (i.e. creativity/randomness) of the response.
+You can choose to use Pinecone or not (i.e. no retreival-augmentation), regulate length of response, and adjust the _Temperature_ (i.e. creativity/randomness) of the response.
 Note that responses using Vector Database will take longer to return as the LLM needs to process many more tokens as input context.

 :pencil2: One of the key capabilities of CML is the hosting Applications integrated as part of the Data Science workflow.
 Practitioners can iterate rapidly and securely share insights, features, and prototypes to interested stakeholders.